dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 - Clone - Contains pointers to original files, enabling management of virtual Items that do not replicate the binaries of the underlying storage once cloned or copied.
 When cloning a Dataset, users can decide if the new copy will contain Metadata and Annotations created over the original Dataset;
 - Merge - Multiple Datasets can be merged into one, enabling multiple Annotations to be merged onto the same Item (for 2 Datasets to be successfully merged, they need to have the same Recipe and Ontology.

-The most important API request can be seen below:
+The most important API request for Datasets can be seen below:
 - [Get a names list of all existing Datasets](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsListDatasets);
 - [Create a new Dataset](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsCreateDataset);
 - [Get Dataset by ID](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsGetDataset);